Cinch RSNC Rulebook

 Section XII STATE CHAMPIONSHIPS POINTS RACES

-- Membership fee is $50.00 per person.
-However, for the 2017-2018 season, all memberships are complimentary for new members.
-All current and past members who bring a new member to ride at a show also receive a complimentary membership.
-Current and past members must list the name of their new member on their membership renewal form to receive the complimentary membership.
-For the 2017-2018 season, memberships are valid through the RSNC World Finals (2018).
+1.1 Membership fee is $65.00 per person.
+However, for the 2020-2021 season, all memberships are complimentary for new members.
+All current and past members who sign up a new member through the Cinch RSNC office only and the bring them to ride at a show also receive a complimentary membership.
+Current and past members must list the name of their new member on their membership renewal form and mail or email it to the Cinch RSNC office or call the Cinch RSNC office prior to an event to receive the complimentary membership.
+For the 2020-2021 season, memberships are valid through the Cinch RSNC World Finals (2021).
 Annual memberships will begin and end after the World Finals each year.
 A membership purchased on or after March 1st of each season shall be good for the remainder of that season and throughout the next full season, (16 months) membership, with the exception of an upgrade.
 Complimentary memberships and all upgrades from a Day Pass to a Membership will expire after the World Finals of the year the upgrade was purchased.
 The Ranch Sorter publication is available online.

-- ADDITIONAL FAMILY MEMBERSHIPS – For those current and past members who do not bring a new member, family members of the purchaser of an RSNC Membership can join for an additional $30 each.
+1.2 ADDITIONAL FAMILY MEMBERSHIPS – For those current and past members who do not bring a new member, family members of the purchaser of a Cinch RSNC Membership can join for an additional $40 each.
 This includes the spouse and any children living at home who are older than 12 and younger than 21.

-- Complimentary RSNC MEMBERSHIP TO ALL 4H AND FFA MEMBERS – Congratulations to the agriculture based youth in America!
+1.3 Complimentary Cinch RSNC MEMBERSHIP TO ALL 4H AND FFA MEMBERS – Congratulations to the agriculture-based youth in America!
 You and your family are the kind of folks that we admire and appreciate.
 Your sense of pride and determination to be involved with the advancement of land and livestock in this great United States is to be commended.
-For that reason, we at the RSNC want to honor your efforts by awarding you a complimentary membership to RSNC.
-Just show proof that you are 19 or under as of January 1st of the current year and that you are a current member of 4-H or FFA when you fill out your membership application and you will receive your complimentary This membership will entitle holders to all the benefits of the standard RSNC memberships.
+For that reason, we at the Cinch RSNC want to honor your efforts by awarding you a complimentary membership to Cinch RSNC.
+Just show proof that you are 19 or under as of January 1st of the current year and that you are a current member of 4-H or FFA when you fill out your membership application and you will receive your complimentary membership.
+This membership will entitle holders to all the benefits of the standard Cinch RSNC memberships.
 Join us with your horses in this exciting Ranch Sorting activity and celebrate our heritage!

-- YOUTH MEMBERSHIP – Any youth 12 years of age or younger as of January 1st of the current year, may receive a complimentary A birth certificate copy may be required for age verification.
-This membership will entitle holders to all the benefits of the standard RSNC memberships.
-RSNC will run a class specifically for our beginning Youth Members and Youth Rated Members at the World Finals.
+1.4 YOUTH MEMBERSHIP – Any youth 12 years of age or younger as of January 1st of the current year, may receive a complimentary membership.
+A birth certificate copy may be required for age verification.
+This membership will entitle holders to all the benefits of the standard Cinch RSNC memberships.
+Cinch RSNC will run a class specifically for our beginning Youth Members and Youth Rated Members at the World Finals.
+You must provide the Cinch RSNC office with a valid date of birth in order to earn Youth points.

-- DAY PASS – Day Passes may be purchased by any expired contestant wishing to compete at one RSNC sanctioned event with the exception of the World Finals.
+1.5 DAY PASS – Day Passes may be purchased by any expired contestant wishing to compete at one Cinch RSNC sanctioned event with the exception of the World Finals.
 The Day Pass must be purchased and a rating survey completed before the contestant competes.
-Day Passes are $25.00 and are good for one sorting event.
+Day Passes are $35.00 and are good for one sorting event.
 A contestant cannot purchase more than 1 Day Pass in any given year.
-The $25.00 Day Pass fee will be credited toward the upgrade to a membership, if membership is purchased in the same year that the Day Pass is purchased.
+The $35.00 Day Pass fee will be credited toward the upgrade to a membership, if membership is purchased in the same year that the Day Pass is purchased.

-- LIFETIME MEMBERSHIP – In honor of our more mature participants RSNC offers a Lifetime Membership.
+1.6 LIFETIME MEMBERSHIP – In honor of our more seasoned participants Cinch RSNC offers a Lifetime Membership.
 This one-time membership fee is $100.
 These are only available to participants 70 Years of age and older.
 The Ranch Sorter magazine is available online.
 This membership is non-transferable.

-**By entering an RSNC event the participant is representing that he or she is in compliance with the membership requirements.
-Acceptance of an entry at an event by RSNC or its producers shall not constitute a waiver of the requirement set forth in this rule.
+**By entering a Cinch RSNC event the participant is representing that he or she is in compliance with the membership requirements.
+Acceptance of an entry at an event by Cinch RSNC or its producers shall not constitute a waiver of the requirement set forth in this rule.
 Membership fees will not be refunded as a result of classifications or rule disagreements.

 **IMPORTANT – Memberships are NON-REFUNDABLE & NON-TRANSFERABLE.
 Allow 3-4 weeks for 2-way mailing & processing for receipt of your membership letter.
-The Ranch Sorter magazine is published online 6 times a year (every other month)
+The Ranch Sorter magazine is published online 4 times a year (quarterly)

-RSNC will track sorting dollars won and sorting dollars spent on entry fees by each contestant at all RSNC sanctioned Events.
+Cinch RSNC will track sorting dollars won and sorting dollars spent on entry fees by each contestant at all Cinch RSNC sanctioned Events.

 With this data, the dollars won will be divided by the dollars spent on entry fees by each contestant.
 That will provide every contestant with a win/loss ratio.